Mustache Cookies: sugar cookies on lollipop sticks with chocolate icing and sprinkles are the perfect and most delicious disguise to wear to a party.

 I thought it would be fun to make some mustache cookies for Alexander’s Mustache Bash, that I shared with you here, and wanted to show you how I made them.
 They’d be cute for pretty much any occasion, and let me tell you, they went fast at the party. 😉

 After I cut out the dough, I set a lollipop stick under the middle, placing it as high up as possible on the cookie, and pressing it into the dough slightly.
-I was a little worried that the baked cookies would be very breakable.
-I iced them really carefully.
-I did have a few break during transport to the party, but for the most part they worked out fine.
+I was a little worried that the baked cookies would be very breakable, so I iced them really carefully.
+There were a few that did break during transport to the party, but for the most part they worked out fine.

 I really love how whisker-y they looked.
 And, as a general rule, all kids LOVE sprinkles, so they’re always a hit with the littles at a party.